Meet with an online doctor over video for depression diagnosis and treatment today.

 Other

-What do I need to do to prepare for my first appointment?
+What do I need to do before for my first appointment?
 Do I need to submit medical records anywhere?

 Note: This step is optional.
 After your first visit, we will facilitate getting your medical records from your previous provider.